woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

       Completing Apache Tomcat Setup

-9. To confirm the application is working select :menuselection:`Start --> Apache Tomcat --> Tomcat Welcome`.
+9. To confirm the application is working use your browser navigate to `localhost:8080 <http://localhost:8080>`__ for the welcome page.

    .. figure:: img/tomcat_welcome.png
       :scale: 50%

       Tomcat welcome

+   .. note:: You can also open the welcome page using :menuselection:`Start --> Apache Tomcat --> Welcome`.

-10. After the service has started you can monitor application status using the taskbar.
+10. After the service has started you can monitor application status using :guilabel:`Tomcat` icon in the system tray.

     .. figure:: img/tomcat_taskbar.png
        :scale: 50%